-Not only in the use, rather more aptly in the abuse, of her authorities, but also in her own writing Miss Mayo's one endeavour is to draw a dark and dreary picture of our life.
+Not only in the use, or shall we more aptly say abuse, of her authorities, but also in her own writing Miss Mayo's one endeavour is to give a dark and dreary image of our life.
 Her sweeping generalizations are often without a shred of truth in them.
-Her mind is obscured by our excessive sensuality, and on the Freudian hypothesis her frequent references to this topic, in season and out of season, suggest morbidity of an uncommon order.
-For our readers we reproduce below a few typical statements:
+Her mind is obscured by our excessive sensuality, and on the Freudian hypothesis her frequent references to this topic in season and out of season suggest morbidity of an uncommon order.
+For our readers we reproduce below a few typical statements.

-Page 25.-If you do employ them [women teachers for primary education] you invite the ruin of each woman that you so expose.

-Page 30.-The infant that survives the birth strain.....[is] often venereally poisoned.

-Page 30.-The child growing up in the home learns, from earliest grasp of word and act, to dwell upor sex relations.

-Pages 32-33.-In many parts of the country, north and south, the little boy, his mind so prepared, is likely, if physically attractive, to be drafted for the satisfaction of grown men, or to be regularly attached to a temple, in the capacity of prostitute.
-Neither parent, as a rule, sees any harm in this, but is, rather, flattered that the son has been found pleasing.
+- P. 25.-If you do employ them [women teachers] for primary education you invite the ruin of each woman that you so expose. - P. 30.-The infant that survives the birth strain[is] often venereally poisoned. - P. 30.-The child growing up in the home learns, from earliest grasp of word and act, to dwell upon sex relations. - Pp. 32-33.-In many parts of the country, north and south, the little boy, his mind so prepared, is likely, if physically attractive, to be drafted for the satisfaction of grown men, or to be regularly attached to a temple, in the capacity of prostitute.
+Neither parent as a rule sees any harm in this, but is, rather, flattered that the son has been found pleasing.